tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 Set up SSL cert.

-Find the IP address; something like 10.12.14.223.
-Tell Brandon to set `pX.nolop.org` to point to the IP.

 Install a slicer profile for Cura.
 Maybe some default settings for Octoprint too?

 ## Maintenance ##